 Firstly maximise the appeal of your car, make sure you give it a good clean, have it serviced (keep any service record paperwork on hand to show the potential buyer).
 Take good pictures!
 Shoot in the early morning or late afternoon to avoid harsh shadows that can hide details.
 Take as many pictures as your ad will allow you from every angle possible (including the interior) and take only horizontal images.
 When you’re uploading your pics arrange them in a logical order.

 Gumtree is a good choice, but be prepared to re-list your vehicle pretty much every day because pretty quickly your advert will end up past page 3.
 Cars4Backpackers is a site tailored to backpackers to buy or sell their cars.
-They also operate the Sydney Travellers Car Market in Kings Cross which is a place for buyers and sellers to meet.
-On-site staff are there to provide buyers with information regarding transfer and registration which is always handy!
-Both have facebook pages too which are worth checking out.
 If you originally bought your car from Travellers Autobarn then they are guaranteed to buy it back off you, no hassle.
 But if you’re a good sales person/ marketeer you may be able to make more money by selling elsewhere.

 April to July is probably the worst time to sell your car as Sydney, Perth and Melbourne are all very quiet at this time of year (autumn/ winter).
 Same can be said for Darwin and Cairns between December to June (wet season) and Brisbane and Adelaide are just hard work full stop.